Qu'est-ce que la gestion des identités et des accès (IAM) ?

 Single Sign-On (SSO) – SSO allows users to login once to gain access to all their applications and services whether they're in the cloud or data center.
 It prevents the frustration of repeated logins, which harm productivity in the enterprise and cause customer drop-off for e-commerce sites.

 According to the U.S. Census Bureau, retail e-commerce alone grew 18.3% in 20211, even after the massive, pandemic-fueled growth of 31.8% in 20202.
 The increase in online activity has proven to be lucrative for attackers, who are using previously stolen credentials to execute new, more wide-ranging, attacks.
-In fact, the latest Consumer Identity Breach Report de ForgeRock, showed that unauthorized access was the leading cause of breaches for the fourth consecutive year, accounting for half of all breaches.
+In fact, the latest ForgeRock Identity Breach Report, showed that unauthorized access was the leading cause of breaches for the fifth consecutive year, accounting for half of all breaches.

 Organizations can reduce the likelihood and cost of breaches by using an IAM solution infused with artificial intelligence (AI) and machine learning (ML) to quickly identify and contain attempts at unauthorized access.
 Such solutions also ensure that the right access roles, entitlements, and policies are in place within your organization to protect against overprovisioned access.

 AI specializing in risk decisioning can…prevent attempts to gain unauthorized access by incorporating multiple contextual signals into the decision process, such as login location, IP network reputation, and the distance between login attempts and registered MFA devices.